 Does this meet the goal?

-Your network contains an Active Directory Domain Services (AD DS) forest.
-The forest contains three Active Directory sites named Site1, Site2, and Site3.
-Each site contains two domain controllers.
-The sites are connected by using DEFAULTIPSITELINK.
+Your network contains a multi-site Active Directory Domain Services (AD DS) forest.
+Each Active Directory site is connected by using manually configured site links and automatically generated connections.